chekz/axway-open-docs/content/en/docs/apimgmt_security/c_secgd_bp_intro.md

 [Configure a password policy for admin users](/docs/apim_administration/apigtw_admin/manage_user_access/#configure-a-password-policy-for-admin-users).

 You can also configure password policies for [API Manager](/docs/apim_administration/apimgr_admin/api_mgmt_admin/#enforce-password-changes) and [API Portal](/docs/apim_administration/apiportal_admin/customize_page_content/#enforce-password-policies) users.

+## Passphrase policy

+In line with security best practices, you can configure a passphrase policy for administrator users in API Gateway Manager.
+Passphrase policy refers to the size and complexity of the passphrase as well as all the rules to manage the passphrase.

+For more information of setting the passphrase policy for administrators users, see the <ENTER LINK HERE>.

 ## Default authentication account